Bearologics/DeviceCheckWorker/README.md

 Generating a DeviceCheck token, as of writing this, only works on a real iOS / iPadOS device.
 You should import and use the `DeviceCheck.framework` for this.

-What we'll need to acquired is the DeviceCheck token, and send it to our worker using a custom header, which is called `X-Apple-Device-Token`, when you're using a developmemt certificate you also want to set another header `X-Apple-Device-Sandbox: true` for the DeviceCheck module to target Apple's Sandbox API rather than the production one.
+We'll now generate a device token and send it to our Worker using a custom header, which is called `X-Apple-Device-Token`, this header is parsed by the Worker and sent to the Apple Server for verification.

+When using a development certificate, you also want to set the header `X-Apple-Device-Development: true` for the Worker to target Apple's Development Server rather than the production one.

 ```swift
 import DeviceCheck